geops/website/content/job/fullstack-developer/index.en.md

 ## What awaits you

-You will develop attractive solutions for well-known customers based on our frontend libraries and micro-services.
+You will develop attractive solutions for well-known customers based on our micro-services architecture and frontend libraries.
 You will work with us on the further development and deployment of our GeoCMS Cartaro based on Python and React.
 You will regularly have the opportunity to try out new technologies and evaluate them together with us.
 You will support us in the further development of our libraries and services.

 ## Qualifications

 You have extensive experience with web technologies, enjoy developing and are interested in new technologies.
-You are familiar with modern JavaScript libraries (especially React) as well as project-oriented programming with Python.
+You are familiar with modern JavaScript libraries (amongst ohters React, MapBox GL JS and OpenLayers) as well as project-oriented programming with Python.
 You are familiar with databases such as PostgreSQL and ideally also with geo-operators (PostGIS).
 In your daily work you use common Linux tools and version your code with GIT.
-Ideally, but not necessarily, you have a university degree in computer science, geoinformatics or related fields.
-You are interested in problems and solutions for public transport, future-oriented forms of mobility and the environment.
+Ideally, but not necessarily, you have a university degree in computer science or other technical and scientific fields.
+You are interested in challenges and solutions for public transport, future-oriented forms of mobility and the environment.

 ## What do we offer you?